-The ETI returned to the school on 15 September 2017 to monitor and report on arrangements for safeguarding.
+The ETI returned to the school on 18 September 2017 to monitor and report on arrangements for safeguarding.

-The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding; owing to action short of strike, the school did not provide evidence that satisfactory arrangements were in place at the time of the inspection in February 2017.
+The purpose of the visit was to provide the school with a further opportunity to provide evidence on its arrangements for safeguarding.
+Owing to action short of strike, the school did not supply evidence that satisfactory arrangements were in place at the time of the follow-up inspection in April 2017.